-Founder Tyler Feldman makes sure to have the funds to pay off his credit card balance even before he puts charges on them
+Founder Tyler Feldman has relied on business credit cards to grow his memorabilia and apparel business, but he makes sure to know how he’ll pay off his card balance even before he charges.

 When all his friends were off playing sports, he was immersed in the new baseball card shop in town.
 There he learned the ins and outs of the business.
 At the age of 15, he began working at a memorabilia and apparel company, outselling employees who had been there for many years.